mduguay/zenofsmash/README.md

 ## Before You Smash

 ### Choose a Controller
+You have several options to choose from.
+If you just got a switch, then using the default controller will work fine.
+A step up from that would be to get a pro-controller.
+If you want to go old-school, you can get a gamecube controller and adapter.

 ### Set Your Control Scheme
+Create a nametag and set your default controls.
+Take note of how your c-stick is configured.
+You have the option of changing c-stick to tilts instead of smash attacks.
+You can also turn off tilt jump, so pressing up will not make you jump.
+This is helpful if you want to execute an up-tilt attack without accidentally jumping.
+Some people use the shoulder button to jump, so their thumb can always be on the attack button.
+Try mixing it up and see what works for you!
+There is no 'correct' control scheme except the one you like.

 ---

 ## Train

 ### Training Mode
 Training mode is your best friend.
+Just run around and get a feel for your character.
+Punch up the dummy a little bit.
-Use the colored markings to improve precision.
+Use the colored markings to improve precision and measure the distance covered by attacks.

 ### Practice Mode
 Create a smash ruleset that uses only omega and battlefield stages.
 Set the CPU to level 1.
-Set it to timed mode.
+Set it to timed mode, and choose a moderate length of time.
+I like 4 minutes, it's enough to get some practice in without getting boring.
-Goal is not to beat the CPU, but to always land your hits.
+Remember the goal is not to beat the CPU, but to always land your hits.
 More practice tips and exercieses will come later.

 ---